 Both adults and children can get ear infections.
 These are mostly in the middle ear where germs from the nose and throat can become trapped.
 Colds and flu can make the Eustachian tubes swell or block up, causing earache.
 Babies and young children are more susceptible since their tubes are smaller.

 Sometimes, a build-up of fluid can cause the eardrum to burst, in which case you’ll notice fluid coming out.
-It’s normally not serious, and actually helps earache disappear as pressure is relieved.
+It’s normally not serious and actually helps earache disappear as pressure is relieved.
 The eardrum will usually heal by itself.
 Other times, children complain of earache when the fluid backs up but doesn’t become infected.
 They may complain their ears feel “bunged up” and they may have trouble hearing.
-It can take a few weeks for all the fluid to drain away inside the ear, with hearing returning to normal afterwards.
+It can take a few weeks for all the fluid to drain away inside the ear, with hearing returning to normal afterward.

 If necessary, your doctor will give antibiotics, although normally ear infections clear up without prescribed medication.
 Over-the-counter pain relievers are effective against pain, and a warm washcloth held against the ear can bring comfort.